cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 * An event occurs on the Cobalt Platform that you are subscribed to
 * Cobalt will attempt to send the event to your webhook endpoint via an HTTP POST request.
-If your endpoint responds with a successful HTTP response status code, e.g., 200, 201, 204, then we will mark the delivery as successful.
+If your endpoint responds with a successful HTTP response status code, for example, 200, 201, 204, then we will mark the delivery as successful.
 * If your endpoint does not respond with a successful HTTP status, then we will attempt to send the event 5 more times with 5 seconds between each request.